sjb-ch1mp/jetfreq/README.txt

--d : Include netconns in results (--by-process) | Search for netconn (--by-event) -x : Include crossprocs in results (--by-process only) -m : Include modloads in results (--by-process) | Search for modload (--by-event)
+-d : Include netconns in results (--by-process) | Search for netconn (--by-event) -x : Include crossprocs in results (--by-process only) -m : Include modloads in results (--by-process) | Search for modload (--by-event) -k : Truncates any directory path with greater than 4 levels to 4, or registry key paths with greater than 6 levels to 6.

 File name syntax: